The Craft Stamper blog challenge has gone monthly so that means it's time for a new one!

 I've stamped a sentiment in one of the larger stars, some astronomy charts towards the bottom and then stamped and cut out a pointy finger to highlight the sentiment.
 The gold stars are punched from tomato paste tube metal (with the smaller punch I used when I made masks for the printed layer).
 A wee snippet of film strip ribbon seemed to tie it all together.

 Not very typical for me but it was fun to get painty for a change!
 It may not be the perfect mono printing surface but the acrylic block made a good play surface if you're anything like me and just fancy a dabble!

 Large and small star squeeze punches by Fiskars

-Gold, black, burnt umber, titanium white acrylic paints
+Lamp black, burnt umber and titanium white Americana acrylic paints by DecoArt

 Tim Holtz Film Strip ribbon

 As ever, there's the chance of a prize (lovely limited edition paints from PaperArtsy this time!) and of having your card in print in the magazine if you're the winner - we'd love to have you play along!
 All the details, including the deadline, can be found here.